 The best open-back gaming headset we've tested is the Sennheiser Game One Gaming Headset.
 Consider an open-back design for gaming if audio quality is a high priority.
 These headphones are usually quite a bit pricier than our other picks but can frequently be found on sale around the $100 mark.
 This design allows them to create a wider, more spacious-seeming passive soundstage, making game audio more immersive.
 Their boom mic also has excellent recording quality, making your voice sound more natural and full-bodied than the Logitech G535 LIGHTSPEED Wireless' mic.

 They're also more comfortable than the Logitech headphones and have a sturdy build and a wired design that eliminates latency.
 Like most open-back headphones, their sound lacks low-bass, so action-packed soundtracks don't have good thump and rumble.
 That said, their well-balanced high-bass response brings warmth and body into the mix, and the rest of the range is neutral, so elements like voices are clear and accurate.
 However, they aren't ideal for use outside of quiet environments since they hardly block ambient sound because of their open-back design.

 Our recommendations above are what we think are currently the best headphones under $100 for most gamers.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

-If you would like to choose for yourself, here is the list of all our reviews for headphones that are good for gaming.
+If you would like to choose for yourself, here is the list of all our reviews for gaming headsets under $100.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
-Personal taste, preference and listening habits will matter more in your selection, especially if you do not care about having a microphone or wireless features.
+Personal taste, preference, and listening habits will matter more in your selection, especially if you do not care about having a microphone or wireless features.